kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/failure-handling/_index.md

 The budget is tracked independently for each replica group and Pod template revision.
 It is consumed only when LWS initiates a group recreation.
-The field is not supported with `restartPolicy: None` or `groupIdentity: Hash`.
+The field is not supported with `restartPolicy: None`.

 When a group exhausts its budget, LWS: